micmejia/bible-dump/NKJV/Exodus/Exod 21.md

 "If men contend with each other, and one strikes the other with a stone or with _his_ fist, and he does not die but is confined to _his_ bed,

 ###### 19
-if he rises again and walks about outside with his staff, then he who struck _him_ shall be [^c]acquitted.
+if he rises again and walks about outside with his staff, then he who struck _him_ shall be acquitted.
 He shall only pay _for_ the loss of his time, and shall provide _for him_ to be thoroughly healed.

 ###### 20
 "And if a man beats his male or female servant with a rod, so that he dies under his hand, he shall surely be punished.